aucampia/Defending-DevOps/004-Cluster-Authentication/README.md

 ```

 ### Task 4: Create RBAC Rules
-Our user `<your-intern-email>@manicode.us` is a restricted user so we only want to grant access to read pods in the `development` namespace and nothing more.
+Our user `ndc16intern@manicode.us@manicode.us` is a restricted user so we only want to grant access to read pods in the `development` namespace and nothing more.
 We will use RBAC to enforce a policy

-Now, open the file `user-role-binding.yaml` in the `manifests/role` directory and replace <your-intern-email> with the one provided to you.
+Now, open the file `user-role-binding.yaml` in the `manifests/role` directory and replace ndc16intern@manicode.us with the one provided to you.
 It will be the same as your admin account but with the word `intern` at the end (eg. `manicode0003intern@manicode.us`).
 ```
 # In the manifests/role directory
 kubectl create -f .